E3SM-Project/datasm/docs/warehouse.md

                         number of parallel workers each job should create when running, default is 8 -d [DATASET_ID ...], --dataset-id [DATASET_ID ...]
                         Dataset IDs that should have the workflow applied to them.
-If this is given without the data-path, the default warehouse value will be used.
+If this is given without the data-path, the default e3sm_warehouse value will be used.
   --data-path DATA_PATH
                         Path to a directory containing a single dataset that should have the workflow applied to them.
 If given, also use the --dataset-id flag to specify the dataset-id that should be applied to the data If its an E3SM